-5 Typical Ways to Eat Tempura in Japan
+5 Basic Ways to Eat Tempura in Japan

-Tempura is one of the most famous Japanese foods in the world, which is made by coating one piece of ingredient with flour batter and deep-frying it in plenty of oil.
-Typical ingredients of Tempura include seafood, vegetables, and mushrooms.
+Tempura is one of the most famous Japanese foods in the world and is made by coating one piece of ingredient with flour batter and deep-frying it in plenty of oil, and the typical ingredients include seafood, vegetables, and mushrooms.

 How to Eat Tempura

-Nevertheless, there are some typical ways of eating Tempura that many Japanese love.
-Therefore, today I will introduce them.
+Nevertheless, there are some basic ways of eating Tempura favored by many of us Japanese, and today for beginners, I will introduce them.

 Many Japanese like to eat Tempura with salt.
-Although basically we sprinkle general salt on the deep-fried food, a recommended way is to use Matcha salt that mainly consists of Matcha green tea powder and salt.
-In fact, some Japanese restaurants serve Tempura with Matcha salt.
+Although in many cases we sprinkle plain salt over them, one recommended way is to use Matcha Salt that contains Matcha green tea powder.
+In fact, some traditional Japanese restaurants serve Tempura with green tea salt.

 Dip in Ponzu Sauce

 Drizzle Worcestershire Sauce

-Eating Tempura with Japan’s Worcestershire sauce is one of the most beloved eating manners of Tempura in Japan.
-Especially, the Worcester sauce matches best with deep-fried oyster and prawn.
+Eating Tempura with Japanese Worcestershire sauce is one of the most basic eating manners of Tempura in Japan.
+Especially, the Worcester sauce is the best match for deep-fried oysters and prawns.

 Dip in Tentsuyu Sauce

-Eating Tempura dipping in Tentsuyu sauce is also one of the most common ways to eat Tempura in Japan.
-Japanese usually make Tentsuyu with soy sauce, Mirin, and Dashi soup stock, like this recipe from cookpad.com.
+Also, Eating Tempura dipping in Tentsuyu sauce is one of the most common ways to eat Tempura in Japan.
+The sauce Tentsuyu is made with soy sauce, mirin, and dashi soup stock, like the recipe below from cookpad.com.